 Skip to content

-Looking Ahead to the 2024 US Senate Race
+Looking Ahead to the 2024 U.S. Senate Race

 What can the April F&M poll tell us about the relative appeal of the two Republicans who have discussed running in Pennsylvania?
 We take a look at Senator Casey's chances against both Doug Mastriano and David McCormick.